 -Michelle, May 2021

 P.S.
-The desktop version of ORIPA has gotten many updates from the original and other contributors as well these past few years - try it out!
+The desktop version of ORIPA has gotten many updates from the original and other contributors these past few years - try it out!
 For the more advanced users, Orihime (オリヒメ) by Meguro Toshiyuki is also an option with more tools and a great fold overlap solver.

 origamitoolbox [at] gmail [dot] com